Cosmological evolution driven by polytropic fluids in an inhomogeneous spacetime: The Kretschmann scalar

-\end{small} in which overdots and primes correspond, respectively, to differentiations with respect to conformal time and the radial coordinate.
-With the condition \eqref{10}, the Kretschmann scalar given above is reduced to
+\end{widetext} in which overdots and primes correspond, respectively, to differentiations with respect to conformal time and the radial coordinate.
+With the condition \eqref{10}, the Kretschmann scalar given above is reduced to \begin{widetext}

-which in the cosmological limit, recovers the one given in the FLRW spacetime.
+\end{widetext} which, in the cosmological limit, recovers the one given in the FLRW spacetime.